Kudna: Ottoman period

+Families and society

+The principal clan of Kudna was the al-Shadfān family, which maintained oral histories linking their lineage to the wider Hebron region and recalling episodes of resistance during the Crusader and Ottoman eras.
+Testimonies collected in the diaspora describe Kudna as socially cohesive, with traditional guest-houses (madāfa) and seasonal festivals tied to the olive harvest.

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Kudna had an entirely Muslim population of 281, increasing in the 1931 census to 353 inhabitants.

 In the 1945 statistics the population of Kudna was 450, all Muslims, who owned 15,744 dunams of land according to an official land and population survey.
 825 dunams were plantations and irrigable land, 6,505 for cereals, while 15 dunams were built-up (urban) land.

+Oral traditions describe that by the 1940s Kudna possessed several shops, an elementary school, and was surrounded by extensive olive groves that formed the economic backbone of the village.

 1948, and aftermath

-During the 1948 Arab-Israeli War, the Israeli forces of the Giv'ati Brigade, commanded by Yigal Allon in Operation Yo'av assaulted the village on 22 October 1948.
+During the 1948 Arab-Israeli War, the Israeli forces of the Giv'ati Brigade, commanded by Yigal Allon in Operation Yo'av, assaulted the village on 22 October 1948.
 Though the village was defended by volunteers from the Arab Liberation Army, the Egyptian Muslim Brotherhood, and local militia men, it was overtaken by the Israeli forces and the village inhabitants fled.
 Benny Morris reports that Kudna was one of a number of villages, including Zikrin, Ra'na, Deir ad Dabbun and Ajjur, where most of the people fled before the arrival of the Givati Brigade; however those that did remain were expelled eastwards.

+Local testimonies record that the final battle for Kudna lasted several hours, with defenders armed with rifles and a few machine guns attempting to hold off armored Israeli units.
+Oral accounts name at least 17 villagers and volunteers killed in the fighting, including members of the al-Shadfān and Abu ʿAtwan families, who were later commemorated in refugee narratives as the "martyrs of Kudna".
+Survivors described fleeing at night toward the Hebron hills, carrying children and elderly on donkeys, and eventually reaching the villages of Surif and Dura before dispersing into camps.

 Following the war the area was incorporated into the State of Israel and kibbutz Beit Nir was established in 1955 to the west of the village site, on what had been village land.
+Descendants of Kudna’s families, especially the al-Shadfān, settled in refugee camps such as al-Fawwar and al-ʿArroub, and others migrated to Hebron and Amman.

 The Palestinian historian Walid Khalidi described the village remaining structures in 1992: "The houses have been reduced to levelled debris hidden beneath an overgrowth of wild vegetation.
 One can see the stones that served as fences for home gardens.
 Cactuses and carob, fig, and olive trees grow on the site."